ToolTech/Distributed_Domain_Demo/README.md

 Technology Info
 ===============

 The demo is based on GizmoDistribution SDK that is part of the GizmoSDK.
-It will allow a HLA/DIS/CORBA alike API for C#
+It will allow a HLA/DIS/CORBA alike API for C# but at the same time compatible with C++ native API, enabling a transparent data exchange between native C++ and C# in high speed.

 You can take a look at http://www.gizmosdk.se/html/distrdoc.htm for more info!
 It is also structured to be used in Unity3D.